jigx-com/jigx-docs-examples/docs/Jig Types/Common jig type properties/bottomSheet _Beta_.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 This example demonstrates how to disable the bottomSheet from being closed by swiping or dragging downward.
 To achieve this, set the `isPanDownToCloseEnabled `property to `false`.
-This property is configured at the global level under the `bottomSheet` property.&#x20;
+This property is configured at the global level under the `bottomSheet` property.
 In this example, the jig rendered in the bottomSheet includes an `info-modal` action, which is used to display information necessary for ordering food from the menu.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-s9BFz_kwCOvR6cW7HJGga-20250127-123727.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-s9BFz_kwCOvR6cW7HJGga-20250127-123727.gif" size="66" width="348" height="694" position="center" caption="Pan down disabled" alt="Pan down disabled"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-s9BFz_kwCOvR6cW7HJGga-20250127-123727.gif" size="66" position="center" caption="Pan down disabled" alt="Pan down disabled"}
 :::
 ::::